-Are you already in Dublin, Ireland with not enough time to read this entire post?
-Follow this link to a Google Maps version of our guide with all of our favorite spots labeled!
+Short on time?
+Follow this link to a Google Maps version of our Dublin itinerary with all of our favorite spots labeled!
 You can “follow” the guide, and the saved locations will automatically transfer to your own Google Maps account.

 Tyler and I kicked off our recent trip to Ireland and England with two days in Dublin and had SO much fun.